What style of civil government should people have to rule over them?

 The result of no government is called anarchy.
-The problem with anarchy is that is supposes that mankind is basically good so that left to themselves they would all get along.
-Of course, the Bible reveals that mankind has been corrupted and so we all start with a sin nature.
-In practice, what happens in anarchy is that the most powerful people rise to take advantage and abuse the weaker people.
-There is no government to stop them or restrain their wicked practices.
+The problem with anarchy is that it supposes mankind is basically good.
+The idea is that left to themselves everyone would work out their own problems and get along.
+Of course, the Bible reveals mankind has been corrupted and so we all start with a sin nature.
+In practice, what happens in anarchy is the most powerful people rise to take advantage and abuse the weaker people.
+There is no government to stop them or restrain their violence.
 They, in fact, become a new government and so a state of anarchy [no government] does not last very long.

 So what should we be looking for in a civil government?
 What are the qualifications and boundaries for such a government?

 2. The civil government is to enforce God’s Law on the nation.
-Only God can declare ultimate Law, any laws they make are only application laws, i.e. practically applying God’s Law in a specific situation.
-In other words, they are to be representatives of God in working out differences between people in the society that the people could not work out for themselves.
+Only God can declare ultimate Law.
+Any laws made by a civl government are only application laws, i.e. practically applying God’s Law in a specific situation.
+In other words, they are to be representatives of God in working out differences between people in the society which the individuals or organizations could not work out for themselves.
 This includes, of course, punishing criminal activity.
 [Deut.
 1:16-18, Rom.
 13:4]

 3. The civil government is to maintain a defensive military to protect the nation from outside invaders.
 This could be a trained volunteer force or a limited core of professional soldiers supplemented by trained volunteers as needed.
 It would supply enough advance technology and training to defend the nation, but would be insufficient to be an aggressive force.